bb515/diffusionjax/README.md

 - [Acknowledgements](#acknowledgements)

 ## Installation
-The package requires Python 3.8+. `pip install sgm` or for developers,
+The package requires Python 3.8+. `pip install diffusionjax` or for developers,
-- Clone the repository `git clone git@github.com:bb515/sgm.git`
+- Clone the repository `git clone git@github.com:bb515/diffusionjax.git`
 - Install using pip `pip install -e .` from the root directory of the repository (see the `setup.py` for the requirements that this command installs).

 ## Examples